matildemantoan/matildemantoan/README.md

 👋 Hi, I’m @matildemantoan!

-I’m a junior Web Application Developer and i'm really addicted to the magic ✨ Front-End world ✨.
+I’m a Web Application Developer and i'm really addicted to the magic ✨ Front-End world ✨.

 This is my GitHub profile where you can find all of my own projects🤠.